 - You’ll workout longer.
 Hate to exercise but love to read?
 According to Weight Watchers magazine, a riveting read can help you stay on that exercise machine a little longer.
 Just be mindful of your posture, say experts, to avoid any neck or shoulder injuries.

 - You’ll become more motivated.
 Inspiration comes in all sorts of places, including books.
 Identifying with a character that overcomes obstacles or adversity, whether fictional or nonfictional, can give you a push to meet your own goals, according to research.
 It can also help you feel more connected.
 According to psychologists at the University of Buffalo, identifying with characters can enhance your sense of inclusion by giving you a kind of real-life relationship.

 - You’ll sleep more soundly.
 Making reading a bedtime ritual is the perfect way to signal to your mind and body that it’s time to unwind and get some shut-eye.
-It can also help combat the insomnia that’s all too common during recovery.
+It can also help combat insomnia that’s all too common during recovery.
 The next time you’re tossing and turning, pick up a tome for a few minutes.
-Don’t reach for an e-readers or tablet, however, as the bright screens can actually keep you awake and disrupt your sleep cycle.
+Don’t reach for e-readers or tablet, however, as the bright screens can actually keep you awake and disrupt your sleep cycle.

 Looking for More Recovery Tools?

 At Providence, we offer clients an Aftercare Integration Program (AIS) designed to give them the tools to manage stress, time, and more as they return to their careers.
 To find out more, call today: